 - update the plugin or theme to prevent a recurrence.

 However, there’s one case where this doesn’t work: when a customer is migrating a compromised site from another hosting company to ours, so we don’t have logs, accurate timestamps, or backups from the time of the problem.
 If the customer doesn‘t know how the problem happened, the site is almost certainly still vulnerable to “hackers”.
 Security experts agree that in this situation, the only safe course is to start over with a new set of script files.

 When we tell customers about their site being infected, we often hear something that surprises us.
 They tell us they’ve removed one or two malicious files, but they don’t plan to do anything else because they don’t see any other infections and they think the rest of the site seems fine.
 This is rarely true, for two reasons.

 The first is that it should have been impossible for hackers to modify your site to start with.
 If they did it once, but you don’t know how they did it, they can probably do it again.
-By definition, something is wrong with a site that allowed any malicious modification.
+By definition, something was already wrong with a site that allowed any malicious files to be added.

 The second reason is that hackers usually make small, hidden modifications to many files, allowing them to regain full access later.
 The fact that we, you, and your visitors can’t see anything else wrong doesn’t mean much.
 The intruders’ goal is to make changes in a way most people will never notice.
 A system like WordPress (including plugins and themes) contains hundreds of thousands of lines of code, and there’s no possible way to find all potentially malicious changes to it.